How To Successfully Manage Your Former Peers

 • Prepare for swift interventions with resistant individuals.

-1. Start by discussing the purpose of the team, as this is the chance to evolve the mandate in accordance with changing times.
+1. Initially, start by discussing the purpose of the team.
+Subsequently, use this as a chance to evolve the mandate in accordance with changing times.

 2. Bring in some of the ideas from the one-on-one conversations you had beforehand and engage in a discussion about where you need to continue on the same path and where you need to change the trajectory.
 By making some modifications to the goals or priorities of the team, you will demonstrate that you’re leader in your own right.